 - the fitting is more occluded or the feedback threshold has a high ceiling.
-With a more occluded fitting or a high feedback threshold, there is no vent to predict as sound leakage is minimal. - there is excessive sound leakage coming from the vent.
-The amount of sound leakage is more than what Target would expect from the entered information in the acoustic parameters screen.
-This could occur if the client has an abnormally large ear canal volume. - fitting Universal SlimTip and ActiveVentTM Receiver.
+With a more occluded fitting or a high feedback threshold, there is no vent to predict as sound leakage is minimal. - fitting Universal SlimTip and ActiveVentTM Receiver.